illuminatedpast/csun-sca-processing/02-processing/02-05-digitalprocessing.md

 - Open for Research
 - On Campus Use ONLY
 - Restricted until YYYY
 6. Enter folder titles into ASpace.
 For hybrid physical and digital collections, insert digital folders into the container list following the collection/series arrangement.
-For example, alphabetical by folder title (see ASpace documentation for more detailed Digital Object data entry instructions):
+For example, alphabetical by folder title (see ASpace documentation for more detailed Digital Object data entry instructions).
- [image here]
 7. When processing is complete:
 - Move any Preservation folders to Glacier (as of August/September 2023 hold on this and retain Preservation files on X)
 - Retain Access folder in the Digital Files on X